Austerity has taken its toll on domestic violence provisions, in a fracturing that cuts across institutions, sectors and lives in the UK

 Cuts in the criminal justice system mean avenues for addressing domestic violence are withering away.
 Dozens of special domestic violence courts are expected to close over the next three years.
 Similarly, the estimated 20% budget cut to the police will impact on the sector’s ability to maintain its Domestic Abuse Officers and independent Domestic Violence advisers.

 The gutting of the National Health Service under the guise of austerity has been one of the most pitiless decimations of a country’s social goods, and its continued corrosion weighs heavily on those affected by the realities of domestic violence.
 As Southhall Black Sisters noted earlier this year in response to proposed closure of emergency services at Ealing hospital: “in our day to day casework, we make constant use of the A&E services at Ealing hospital as a referral point for women who have been subject to physical and other forms of abuse.
 Without this service, extremely vulnerable women will not be able to report their experiences of abuse or receive emergency treatment.
 This will have enormous impact on their ability to exercise their rights or obtain police or court protection which is dependent on quality and timely evidence.”
-Evidence emerged over the summer that the austerity cuts are already have a negative impact on other aspects of women’s health, not least maternal care; the continued corrosion of the health system leaves those affected by domestic violence more vulnerable both in terms of adequate access to treatment in the immediate aftermath of violence and in terms of follow-up care as they rebuild their lives.
+Evidence emerged over the summer that the austerity cuts are already having a negative impact on other aspects of women’s health, not least maternal care; the continued corrosion of the health system leaves those affected by domestic violence more vulnerable both in terms of adequate access to treatment in the immediate aftermath of violence and in terms of follow-up care as they rebuild their lives.

 Between the cuts and set-backs faced by shelters and domestic violence charities, combined with the impact of austerity cuts from housing to criminal justice to health, the systems in place to, in various ways, address and prevent domestic violence are rapidly evaporating.
 Simultaneously, continued high levels of unemployment, precarious employment, and fewer benefits mean those experiencing domestic violence are less able to escape violent partners due to often crippling financial constraints.
 There is also a third element to this picture, which is a tricky knot to untie but nonetheless concerning – the concept of ‘recession domestic violence’, meaning the recession and austerity period has in itself lead to an increase of violence in the domestic sphere; which is not to excuse violence as a product of circumstance, but to recognise that the strains of job losses, debts and austerity difficulties will exacerbate tensions in relationships and families.